 Attractions near Oxwich Bay

-Oxwich Bay is very centrally located and is a great base for making the most of all the things to do on the Gower Peninsula.
+Oxwich Bay is in the perfect location for exploring all the fantastic things to do on the Gower Peninsula.

 Our favourites were a visit to Mumbles, a walk to Worms Head at Rhossili Bay and a climb up to Culver Hole at Port Eynon.
 Of course, no visit to the Gower Peninsula would be complete without a visit to the stunning Three Cliffs Bay.